transmitly/transmitly/README.md

   public async Task<Account> RegisterNewAccount(AccountVM account)
   {
-    //Validate and create the Account
+    // Validate and create the account
     var newAccount = CreateAccount(account);

-    //Dispatch (Send) our configured email
+    // Dispatch (send) our configured email
     var result = await _communicationsClient.DispatchAsync("WelcomeKit", newAccount.EmailAddress, new { firstName = newAccount.FirstName });

     if(result.IsSuccessful)
       return newAccount;

-    throw Exception("Error sending communication!");
+    throw new Exception("Error sending communication!");
   }
 }
 ```

-That's another fairly advanced feature handled in a strongly typed and extensible way.
-In this example, we only added the `firstName` to our model.
-If we wanted to be even more future proof to template changes, we could have returned the `Account` object or preferably create and used a `Platform Identity Resolver`.
-Whether you are starting from scratch or working around an existing communications strategy, there's an approach that will work for you.
+That's another advanced feature handled in a strongly typed and extensible way.
+In this example, we only added `firstName` to our model.
+If we wanted to be more future-proof for template changes, we could return the full `Account` object or, preferably, create and use a `Platform Identity Resolver`.
+Whether you're starting from scratch or adapting an existing communications strategy, there's an approach that will work for you.

 ### Supported Template Engines
 | Project | Package |